Frequently Asked Questions

 Are you considered a classical school?

 No, our approach is more progressive in nature.
 What that means is we recognize God creates all students differently.
 They each have unique strengths and limitations; therefore, differentiation in our methodology and our ability to teach to various levels of understanding are the two major themes of our educational approach.
 We utilize many techniques to actively engage all types of learners.
-Meeting students where they are at on an individual basis allows for each child to maximize his/her potential.
+Meeting students where they are individually allows each child to maximize their potential.

 Do you use Christian textbooks and curriculum?

-Most of our curriculum is secular because through our own extensive research we have determined that it fits the best with our educational philosophy.
-In other words the resources we use greatly enhance our ability to differentiate and teach our students to think critically.
+Most of our curriculum is secular because through our own extensive research, we have determined that it fits best with our educational philosophy.
+In other words, the resources we use greatly enhance our ability to differentiate and teach our students to think critically.
 Our students are still gaining a strong Biblical Worldview in light of the secular curriculum we use, given that all of our CCA Standards include these objectives.
-At the elementary level we have a Bible curriculum and our science textbooks are Christian-based.

 Educational Standards